Skip to main content

 What Is a Hormonal Feedback Loop?

-Your operates on a principle of responsive regulation.
+Your endocrine system operates on a principle of responsive regulation.
 A key example is the Hypothalamic-Pituitary-Gonadal (HPG) axis, which controls reproductive function and sex hormone production.
 The process works like a highly calibrated thermostat system:

 1. The hypothalamus (the master regulator in the brain) detects a need for more testosterone.